§ 01 · Cross-sector position

 3

-Mandate CI/CD token rotation & temporary --ignore-scripts in CI
+Mandate CI/CD token rotation & --ignore-scripts

 Engineering / DevOps